-- Un Jung Kang, MD, Chief, Division of Movement Disorders
+- Serge Przedborski, MD, PhD, Chief, Division of Movement Disorders

 Dr. Kang is focused on 1) understanding the mechanisms of dopaminergic therapy in order to maximize its efficacy and 2) understanding the mechanisms of neurodegeneration in Parkinson's disease (PD) to gain insights for potential neuroprotective therapies.
 His lab has been studying the non-dopaminergic mechanisms underlying both the beneficial aspects of the dopaminergic therapy, such as motor learning, that produces long-duration response and detrimental ones, such as dyskinesia.
 He is also interested in pathogenic mechanisms of PD and investigates interaction of PD causing genes such as DJ-1 and PINK1 with environmental exposures in producing neurodegeneration.